spmallette/java-dse-driver/manual/ssl/README.md

 ```

 If you're using self-signed certificates, extract the public part of the
-client certificate, and import it in the truststore of each Cassandra
+client certificate, and import it in the truststore of each DSE
 node:

 ```